QWxleA/QWxleA.github.io/content/posts/spaced-repetition-learning-with-emacs.md

 After setting it up, I remembered [reading about org and anki](https://irreal.org/blog/?p=8720).
 So, with a bit of googling I now have a simple setup to create my own cards.
 For Emacs, the second link under **Further reading** is excellent, for Anki, the 3rd.

-But first: let's memorize some more Korean characters, here's a small comic: ㅎㅂ ㄹㅆ ㄱㅎ ㄲㅎ (a man with a Hat, carrying a Bucket, sees a Ratelsnake, which hiSSes. the man with the Hat takes his Gun, and then the man with the Hat pulls the trigger to Kill the snake)
+But first: let's memorize some more Korean characters, here's a small comic: ㅎㅂ ㄹㅆ ㄱㅎ ㄲㅎ (a man with a Hat, carrying a Bucket, sees a rateLsnake, which hiSSes. the man with the Hat takes his Gun, and then the man with the Hat pulls the trigger to Kill the snake)

 ## Further reading {#further-reading}